A nearest-neighbour discretisation of the regularized stokeslet boundary integral equation: Introduction

 The standard numerical implementation of the method of regularized stokeslets is to employ a Nystr\"{o}m discretisation of the Fredholm integral equation, which replaces the integral directly with a quadrature rule.
 This method is very simple to implement, and has been used in the great majority of published work.
 This simplicity does however come at a computational cost, arising from the fact that the quantity of interest in a boundary integral equation method, the surface traction distribution, varies much more slowly than the near-singular kernel.
 Therefore very many degrees of freedom, corresponding to the discretisation of the traction, are required in order for the quadrature to be accurate.
 Furthermore, there is a coupling between the discretisation length scale and the regularisation parameter that must be satisfied in order for results to be considered converged.
 As a consequence, the RAM requirements alone for relatively simple geometries may be very high, as evident in a number of recent studies on helical flagella for example.

-The issue of computational cost of the method of regularized stokeslets was discussed in an earlier paper \cite{smith2009}, in which we suggested employing a boundary element discretisation of the regularized stokeslet boundary integral equation.
+The issue of the computational cost of the method of regularized stokeslets was discussed in an earlier paper \cite{smith2009}, in which we suggested employing a boundary element discretisation of the regularized stokeslet boundary integral equation.
 This approach is undoubtedly computationally efficient, and formed the basis for subsequent detailed modelling of the left right organising structures of mouse \cite{smith2011} and zebrafish \cite{smith2012,sampaio2014}, however it becomes necessary to generate a mesh in the same way as the classical boundary element method.

 In this paper we will describe an alternative `nearest-neighbour' discretisation of the method of regularized stokeslets which retains the meshless simplicity of the standard approach, but has greatly reduced computational cost.
-Alongside the mathematical description, an implementation in \matlab/GNU Octave will be given, and applied to a simple test problem of the drag and moment on a sphere undergoing rigid body motion, and a more complex problem of calculating the rotational diffusion timescale of a biological macromolecule.
+Alongside the mathematical description, an implementation in \matlab/GNU Octave will be given, and applied to a simple test problem of the drag and moment on a sphere or prolate spheroid undergoing rigid body motion, followed by a more complex problem of calculating the rotational diffusion timescale of a biological macromolecule.